-Brexit: “Not Sufficient Support” To Vote On Deal, Says Theresa May
+Brexit: ‘Not Sufficient Support’ To Vote On Deal, Says Theresa May

-British Prime Minister Theresa May has pushed back a final vote on her Brexit deal to later in the week after admitting that she did not have “sufficient support” to vote on it today, per BBC News.
+British Prime Minister Theresa May has pushed back a final vote on her Brexit deal to later in the week.
+May admitted that she did not have “sufficient support” to vote on it today, per BBC News.

 After meeting with European Union leaders in Brussels last week, May successfully negotiated an extension of the United Kingdom’s exit from the European Union until May 22, conditional on Parliament passing her proposed Brexit deal this week.
-However, given the fact that May’s deal had already been rejected twice by the House of Commons — including a first defeat by 230 votes, the greatest margin in parliamentary history — she is facing a steep uphill climb to get the deal passed and successfully extend Brexit.
+However, given the fact that May’s deal had already been rejected twice by the House of Commons — including a first defeat by 230 votes, the greatest margin in parliamentary history — she is facing a steep uphill climb to get the deal passed in order to successfully extend Brexit.

-In a speech to Parliament, May addressed the challenges while maintaining her resolve to leave the E.U. with a deal as soon as possible.
+In a speech to Parliament, May addressed the challenges while maintaining her resolve to leave the EU with a deal as soon as possible.

-“I continue to believe the right path forward is for the United Kingdom to leave the E.U. as soon as possible with a deal, now on the 22 of May.
+“I continue to believe the right path forward is for the United Kingdom to leave the EU as soon as possible with a deal, now on the 22 of May.
 But it is with great regret that I have had to conclude that as things stand, there is still not sufficient support in the House to bring back the deal for a third meaningful vote.
 I continue to have discussions with colleagues across the House to build support so we can bring the vote forward this week and guarantee Brexit.”

 Prime Minister Theresa May said she intends to bring her battered plan for leaving the European Union to Parliament for a third time this week https://t.co/jbga1Hq8Oa